wiliamsouza/doc/source/index.rst

 Get started
 ===========

-This documentation holds information about three distinct projects :ref:`mmc` (MMC), :ref:`mds` (MDS) and :ref:`pulse`.
-MDS and Pulse2 is build on top of MMC which is the base for MDS and Pulse2 plugins.
+This documentation holds information about three distinct projects:
+:ref:`mmc` (MMC), :ref:`mds` (MDS) and :ref:`pulse`.
+MDS and Pulse2 are build on
+top of MMC which works as base for MDS and Pulse2 plugins.

 In order to install MDS or Pulse2 plugins you first need to install and configure :ref:`mmc`.